-9 Regulation (EC) No 261/2004 of the European Parliament and of the Council of 11 February 2004 the airline's expense if they have the option of leaving at the time originally planned.

-(http://europa.eu.int/comm/transport/air/rights/info_en.htm,), which entered into force on 17 February 2005.
+7 Regulation (EC) No 261/2004 of the European Parliament and of the Council of 11 February 2004 (http://europa.eu.int/comm/transport/air/rights/info_en.htm,), which entered into force on 17 February 2005.

-If the delay in boarding threatens the normal completion of the mission, you must decide whether or not to continue the mission.

-Your statement of expenses must include the amount of compensation received (from which any extra costs to the Agency will be deducted), as well as any nights in a hotel or any meals paid for by the airline; these will be taken into account when settling the mission expenses.
+- 107. If the delay in boarding threatens the normal completion of the mission, you must decide whether or not to continue the mission. - 108.
+Your statement of expenses must include the amount of compensation received (from which any extra costs to the Agency will be deducted), as well as any nights in a hotel or any meals paid for by the airline; these will be taken into account when settling the mission expenses. - 109.
 If the airline does not honour its obligations, you must, if possible, obtain a signed acknowledgement in writing of this refusal addressed to the Staff Payment Office which, with the assistance of the travel agency, will ensure that the appropriate steps are taken.